awsdocs/aws-step-functions-developer-guide/doc_source/sample-emr-job.md

 }
 ```

-For information about how to configure IAM when using Step Functions with other AWS services, see [IAM Policies for Integrated Services](service-integration-iam-templates.md)\.
+For information about how to configure IAM when using Step Functions with other AWS services, see [IAM Policies for integrated services](service-integration-iam-templates.md)\.